MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaDeviceRegisteredOwner.md

 A registered owner is the user that cloud joined the device or registered their personal device.
 The registered owner is set at the time of registration.
 Currently, there can be only one owner.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgDeviceRegisteredOwner](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgDeviceRegisteredOwner?view=graph-powershell-1.0)

 ## SYNTAX